 Clinical Topics of High Interest

 |Aging—With the aging of the US population there is a growing need for early implementation of outcomes-based preventive and therapeutic strategies for older people.||Diabetes, Obesity—The growing epidemics of these twin metabolic conditions mandates a thorough examination of best therapies, adherence issues, access, and prevention strategies.|

 |Allergies—Allergies, such as allergic or seasonal rhinitis, affect millions of Americans daily, resulting in a significant economic burden and human cost.
 Undertreatment and lack of adherence are common obstacles to patient management.||Gastrointestinal conditions—Recognizing GI conditions, such as hepatitis C, Crohn’s disease, or inflammatory bowel disorder, remains a challenge.|

 |Arthritis—Musculoskeletal conditions are on the increase, yet many patients are undiagnosed and untreated.
 Comparing new and emerging therapies is a key target for improving patient outcomes and reducing costs.||Infectious Diseases—The spread of common and emerging pathogens within the hospital and in the community remains a major concern requiring increased vigilance.|

 |Cancer care—The growing focus on high-cost biologic agents dictates an enhanced study of these therapeutic options, including reimbursement policies and cost management.||Mental Disorders—Depression, bipolar disorder, and schizophrenia exert a huge financial and human burden on individuals, employers, and payers.
 Topics of interest include comparative effectiveness analyses, adherence, best practices, and reimbursement.|

-||Pain Management—Chronic pain is associated with many complicated medical disorders and an enormous economic burden, yet pain medications are still underused.|
+|Cardiovascular disease—Outcomes-based research on appropriate therapies, cost comparisons, emerging prevention strategies, and best practices will enhance readers’ decision-making.||Pain Management—Chronic pain is associated with many complicated medical disorders and an enormous economic burden, yet pain medications are still underused.|

 Manuscripts should follow the Manuscript Instructions for Authors.